callum-hart/mono/misc/notes/default architecture of CSS is broken.md

 CSS often suffers from high coupling and low cohesion, where reusable styles are tightly tied to those that aren't.
 This increases demand for overrides, since [unwanted] non-reusable styles need overriding.

-If overrides were removed CSS would be far more:
+If overrides were taken out of the equation CSS would be far more:

 - Robust
 - Predictable